Have questions? We're here.

 Start Planning My Trip

-Explore the rich culture and breathtaking scenery of the Dominican Republic during this 8-day journey.
-From Punta Cana, your journey starts on the vibrant streets of Santo Domingo, the capital city and the oldest European settlement in the Americas.
+Explore the history and landscapes of the Dominican Republic on this 8-day itinerary.
+From Punta Cana, your trip starts on the vibrant streets of Santo Domingo, the capital city and the oldest European settlement in the Americas.
 Explore its UNESCO-listed Colonial Zone, with charming cobblestone streets, historic landmarks, and lively markets.
 From there, visit a coffee factory in Jarabacoa and learn about the cultivation and processes.
 Continue your journey to Santiago de los Caballeros, the country's second-largest city and cultural hub.
 Visit one of the most renowned cigar factories and learn how it works.
 In San Francisco de Macoris, learn everything about the cacao tree, from cultivation to chocolate processing.
 Finally, unwind in the coastal town of Las Terrenas, where pristine beaches meet lush tropical landscapes

 Highlights